op7ic/shadowbroker-smb-scanner/README.md

 Use shadowbroker tools to scan for vulnerable smb services.
 Comes with x86 libraries.
 Target List option should be list of IPs separated by newline.

+### !!!!!!!
+DANGER !!!!!!!

+This is based on shadowborker dump.
+Who knows what hides in these binaries.

 ### Help

 ```